 Shepherds and Malinois are both very affectionate dogs, who tend to bond strongly with their families.
-Both are somewhat friendly with children, strangers and other dogs, but German shepherds are clearly the more outgoing and gregarious of the two.
+Both are somewhat friendly with children, strangers, and other dogs, but German Shepherds are clearly the more outgoing and gregarious of the two.
 They both love to learn new skills and are quite easy to train.

 Neither of these breeds is especially interested in darting out the front door and wandering the neighborhood, but Belgian Malinois are the more likely of the two breeds to do so.
-German shepherds are rarely interested in straying very far from their families.
+German Shepherds are rarely interested in straying very far from their families.

-Belgian Malinois Vs German Shepherd: Perfect Families for Each Breed
+Perfect Families for Each Dog Breed

-German shepherds have also been popular for longer than Belgian Malinois have.
-German shepherds became popular before World War I, while Belgian Malinois only began appearing in the United States after the war was over, and they remained rare for years thereafter.
+German Shepherds have also been popular for longer than Belgian Malinois have.
+German Shepherds became popular before World War I, while Belgian Malinois only began appearing in the United States after the war was over, and they remained rare for years thereafter.